-This policy covers the safe use of photographs and videos that cover staff and students.
+This policy covers the safe use of photographs and videos that covers staff and students.
 The use of photographs and videos plays an important role in school activities.
 Teachers or staff may use these photos or videos for presentations reports or on school display boards.

 Photographs or videos may also be used to celebrate the success - for showcasing its academic and extracurricular standards on reports, printed or digital mediums and occasionally in the public media.
-The school will comply with the Data Protection Act and request parents'/careers' permission before taking images or videos of students/staff.
-In case of sharing the images of students or staff on public media, only first names or initials will be shared, unless the parent feels it is relevant to include the complete name in case of any achievement.
+The school will comply with the Data Protection Act and request parent's/carers permission before taking images or videos or students/staff.
+In case of sharing the images of student or staff on public media, only first name or initials will be shared, unless the parent feels it is relevant to include the complete name in case of any achievement.